You are here: Home > Moving Country > Moving to Ireland > Introduction to the Irish System > Housing in Ireland

-You should arrange accommodation before you arrive in Ireland, even for the first few days of your stay.
+You should arrange accommodation before you arrive in Ireland.
 Organise in advance to stay with friends or book yourself in to a hotel or a hostel in order to give yourself time to look around and get to grips with the accommodation situation in the area in which you plan to live.

 Buying a house